iftec/BigBangBookstore/README.md

 * As far as I'm aware there are now no bugs left in the code, had plenty of typo's and small errors that I had to go back and fix, but nothing major.

 * Still needs loads more styling.
+* Still need to setup mailserver for sending conformation emails.